molmod/psiflow/docs/examples.md

-In all cases, the main driver of the workflow is a single Python script that starts with a `psiflow.load()` command which loads the execution parameters from a configuration file and initializes the internal cache directory in which to store log files of various kinds
+In all cases, the main driver of the workflow is a single Python script that starts with a `psiflow.load()` command which loads the execution parameters from a configuration file and initializes the internal cache directory in which to store intermediate and log files of various kinds.
-(assumed to be located at `./psiflow_internal/`).

 Below, we will showcase the functionality of psiflow using a number of examples.
 The input files required to execute these examples can be found on the GitHub repository, in the [data](https://github.com/svandenhaute/psiflow/tree/main/examples/data) folder.
-If you have not already, be sure to check out the psiflow [Overview](overview.md) first!
+If you haven't already, be sure to check out the psiflow [Overview](overview.md) first!